burakatakan/carbatpy-outdated/docs/heat_exchanger.rst

 run-script for the calculation is given as an example, which reads the data from the yaml-file, starts the heat-exchanger calculations and stores everything.
 The hex_run_script.py file should be a good starting point.

-.. autoclass:: components/heat_exchanger.heat_exchanger
+.. autoclass:: components.heat_exchanger.heat_exchanger
     :members:
     :no-members:

-.. autoclass:: components/heat_exchanger.counterflow_hex
+.. autoclass:: components.heat_exchanger.counterflow_hex
     :members:
     :no-members:

-.. autoclass:: components/heat_exchanger.st_heat_exchanger_input
+.. autoclass:: components.heat_exchanger.st_heat_exchanger_input
     :members:
     :no-members: